-Avocado prices could spike as U.S. suspends avocado imports from Mexico
+Avocado prices could spike as U.S. suspends imports from Mexico

 After that, there will be no more avocados until further notice.

 Brokers are scrambling, retailers will have shortfalls, and consumers will feel further pain at the checkout line, according to Michael Swanson, Wells Fargo’s chief agricultural economist.
-Eight out of ten avocados purchased in the U.S. are from Michoacán, a figure that goes up even more at this time of the year.
+Eight out of 10 avocados purchased in the United States are from Michoacán, a figure that goes up even more at this time of the year.

 “Brokers are going to start price rationing and going to their highest-margin accounts with what they have left in the pipeline,” Swanson said.